jacobwood27/JWood/projects/superbowl_squares/index.md

 end
 ```

 And the simulation will be run by comparing the random results to a vector of input coordinates.
-We can use multiple threads (make sure to use an atomic for the variable that is shared across threads) to speed things up.
+We can use multiple threads to speed things up.
 ```
 function sim(coords, P1, P2; N=10000000)
-    winnings = Threads.Atomic{Int}(0)
+    Y = zeros(Int16, N)
     payoff = 25

     Threads.@threads for i = 1:N

         t1 = get_outcome(P1)